CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 this configuration.

 Technical boundary conditions are not currently supported in the CICE model.
-An unreleased branch of the code does exist that allows Neumann boundary conditions, which must be set explicitly.
-Contact Elizabeth Hunke for more information.

 For exact restarts using restoring, set ``restart_ext`` = true in namelist to use the extended-grid subroutines.